 The ability to make quick adjustments via the ADJ joystick has proved invaluable; the exposure compensation setting works well when small increases or decreases are required and we can quickly set the continuous shot mode to take pictures at a two-per-second rate in order to hedge our bets at getting at least one good shot!

 Of particular note are the thoughtfully provided dedicated buttons for the flash, macro and self-timer.
 After all, there's nothing worse than having to faff around in the menus trying to find these often used functions under pressure, in a hurry, with everyone waiting!

-Digital camera related website resources and RSS feeds:
+Digital camera related resources (last checked 2021):

 © micbinks 2008.
 Please ask permission if you wish to reproduce any of our content.